QuantumAmplification/QuantumAmplitudeAmplification/README.md

 ```

 The app avoids build-time font downloads, which keeps CI and GitHub Pages builds more reliable.
 Turbopack root inference is pinned in `next.config.ts` so the build resolves this repository as the project root even if parent directories contain other lockfiles.

+GitHub Pages deployment is handled by `.github/workflows/deploy-pages.yml`.
+The workflow installs dependencies with `npm ci`, runs `npm run build`, preserves `.nojekyll`, uploads the generated `out/` directory, and deploys it through the official Pages artifact flow.

 ---